KratosMultiphysics/Kratos/INSTALL.md

 ### Parallel Compilation

-We Provide several flavours in order to paralelize Kratos compilation.
+We provide several flavours in order to parallelize Kratos compilation.
 We have divided this option according to the operating system specifics.

 #### Linux